8Square/eremit-my-sdk-dfm/README.md

 # Eremit Malaysia SDK
-This is a Eremit Malaysia SDK sample application with integration steps.
+This is a Eremit Malaysia SDK sample application with a dynamic feature module with integration steps.
+To create a project with dynamic feature module, see [here](https://developer.android.com/guide/playcore/feature-delivery)

 Requirements
 ============